Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/Round-display-for-XIAO/SeeedStudio_RoundDisplay_Usage.md

 The Round Display supports the use of microSD cards to read and write data.
 Before using the microSD card, please format the microSD card to **FAT32** format to make sure it can be recognized and used properly.

-### All XIAO series
+### All XIAO series (In addition to the XIAO nRF52840 series)

-This section applies to all of XIAO, which is a simple program for reading and writing files.
+This section applies to all of XIAO (In addition to the XIAO nRF52840 series), which is a simple program for reading and writing files.

 ```cpp
 #include <SPI.h>